RikuVan/svelte-custom-stores-demo/README.md

 ## Svelte has a runtime and it is as skinny as ever

 It is not that far to get from my naive store to the `writable` store shipped with Svelte: add an `update` method which works along the lines of React's `setState` by taking a function so you can merge your new state with the previous state, and add some optimizations and further subscription cleanup.
 In addition to the `writable` store, there are also a `readable` store--just a writable store without the `set` and `update` methods, and a `derived` store which allows you to compute state from multiple stores.
-[The docs](https://svelte.dev/docs#svelte_store) explain the basic functionality of these purposefully slim stores so I will focus here more on how turn a basic writable store into something that better fits your needs.
+[The docs](https://svelte.dev/docs#svelte_store) explain the basic functionality of these purposefully slim stores so I will focus here more on how to turn a basic writable store into something that better fits your needs.

 ## Hey, that looks a lot like an observable!?